libp2p/specs/peer-ids/peer-ids.md

    followed][multihash] (byte plus varint plus serialized bytes).
 The idea here is that if the serialized byte array is short enough, we can fit it in a multihash verbatim without having to condense it using a hash function.
-5. If the length is greater than 42, then hash it using it using the SHA256 multihash.
+5. If the length is greater than 42, then hash it using the SHA256 multihash.

 ### String representation